-In the Colorado Revised Statutes 18-1.3-1004, crimes that are subject to indeterminate sentencing in Denver, Jefferson, Arapahoe, and Larimer County include certain sex crimes.
+In the Colorado Revised Statutes 18-1.3-1004, crimes that are subject to indeterminate sentencing in Denver, Jefferson, Arapahoe, and Douglas County include certain sex crimes.
 Life in prison is always a possibility upon conviction, a guilty plea, or plea of nolo contendere (no contest) to any of these crimes in Weld, Douglas, or Adams County:

 - Sexual Assault – C.R.S.
 18-3-402

 - First Degree Sexual Assault – C.R.S.
 18-3-402, as it existed prior to July 1, 2000

 - Second Degree Sexual Assault – C.R.S.
 18-3-403, as it existed prior to July 1, 2000